yiphei/yif-AI/encoder_decoder_transformer/README.md

 All training runs below were done on a wikipedia dataset for 9k steps on a single A100 GPU.

-The MSE encoder loss performed than cosine dissimilarity in validation loss but worse in train loss.
+The MSE encoder loss performed better than cosine dissimilarity in validation loss but worse in train loss.
 Both types of encoder loss did better than without it.

 <div style="display: flex; overflow-x: auto; white-space: nowrap;">
   <img src="assets/e_train_loss.svg" alt="Image 1" style="width: 45%;"/>